aperezhortal/cmap_builder/README.md

 A simple tool to create custom colormaps for matplotlib.

+---

+Here, we present the basic usage of the library and the installation instructions.
+For additional information, check the [project's documentation](https://cmap-builder.readthedocs.io) for more detailed information about the library.
+Especially the [examples gallery](https://cmap-builder.readthedocs.io/en/latest/gallery/index.html#example-gallery) with tutorials for using this library.

 ## Usage

 Matplotlib allows creating different types colormaps using the [ListedColormap](https://matplotlib.org/stable/api/_as_gen/matplotlib.colors.ListedColormap.html#matplotlib.colors.ListedColormap) or [LinearSegmentedColormap](https://matplotlib.org/stable/api/_as_gen/matplotlib.colors.LinearSegmentedColormap.html#matplotlib.colors.LinearSegmentedColormap) classes.
 However, they are either limited in scope (ListedColormap or LinearSegmentedColormap.from_list) or require defining the mapping for each primary color (r,g,b).

-The cmap_builder.build_cmap()` function provided by this package exposes a simple interface to create complex colormaps simply by specifying the colors at different points across the color scale.
-This approach was largely inspired by the way of defining colormaps in the [legs](https://domutils.readthedocs.io/en/stable/legsTutorial.html) module in the [domutils package](https://domutils.readthedocs.io).
+The `cmap_builder.build_cmap()` function exposes a simple interface to create complex colormaps simply by specifying the colors at different points across the color scale.
+This approach defining colormaps was inspired mainly by the [legs](https://domutils.readthedocs.io/en/stable/legsTutorial.html) module in the [domutils package](https://domutils.readthedocs.io).

 The colormap definition required by `build_cmap` is a list of (data value, color, [next_color]) tuples like the following:
 ```